chrisrosen1/DH-101-Starter-Repository/index.md

 ## Introduction

-This website showcases my work from the semester exploring humans and artificial intelligence through critical making.
-Throughout the course, I created projects using AI tools, including an AI selfie, a comic, a GIF, a map, and a game.
-Each project helped me think about how AI affects creativity, identity, and technology.
-I learned that AI can be a helpful tool, but human decisions still matter in shaping the final result.
+This website showcases my work from the semester exploring what it means to be human in the age of artificial intelligence.
+Through critical making, I created projects using AI tools such as an AI selfie, a comic, a GIF, a map, and a game.
+Each project helped me think more carefully about how AI shapes creativity, identity, and the way we make decisions.

+As I worked through these projects, I started to realize that AI is not as independent as it seems.
+It depends on human input at every stage, from the prompts we write to the choices we make about what to keep or change.
+Because of this, AI does not replace human creativity—it changes how creativity works.
+In many cases, I noticed that AI could generate ideas quickly, but the results often felt repetitive or similar.
+This showed me that human judgment is still necessary to make something meaningful.

+At the same time, using AI made me question how much control we actually have.
+It is easy to rely on AI to do the work, but doing so can take away from the creative process.
+This made me more aware of the importance of staying involved and making intentional decisions.

+Overall, this course helped me understand that being human in the age of AI means staying critical and aware.
+AI is a powerful tool, but it reflects the choices and values of the people using it.
+Because of this, humans are still responsible for how AI is used and what it creates.

 ## Makes